WBBT-FM

-WBBT-FM (107.3 MHz) is a non-commercial public FM radio station licensed to Powhatan, Virginia, and serving the Greater Richmond Region.
+WBBT-FM (107.3 FM) is a non-commercial radio station licensed to Powhatan, Virginia, and serving the Greater Richmond Region.
 WBBT-FM is owned and operated by VPM Media Corporation.
 It airs an eclectic music format, focusing on classical music on weekdays, jazz in the evening and diverse musical genres on weekends, including world music, opera and blues.
 It carries programming from NPR, Classical 24 and the WFMT Jazz Network.

 Along with simulcast partner WWLB in Ettrick, Virginia, WBBT is branded as VPM Music, and is a sister station to the area's NPR news and information affiliate, 88.9 WCVE-FM.
 WBBT serves the northern part of the Richmond radio market, while WWLB serves the southern portion.

 WBBT-FM studios and offices are on Sesame Street in Richmond.
 The transmitter is off Dry Bridge Road in Midlothian, Virginia.